NAMU2NI/Udacity-Projects/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

+Due to the given time constraints and cluster constraints , we could not do the iterate the model further  we could tune the logistics model with more parameters to see , if we get a better accuracy than what we have now.

 Getting to know more about features and how it is caluculated would be very usefull for the Model Interpretation and business.Sometimes using a Automl and
 Optimizing the function to have the best fit can have lot of Mathematical transformations of the variabels but may not be useful for the business.
 Hence need more visibility of the calcualtion of features might improve the performance of the model

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**